otrv4/otrv4/otrv4.md

 The user profile signature is verified as defined in RFC 8032 section 5.2.7.

 ```
+// XXX: this is missing the SHAKE and verification
  1. To verify a signature on a message M using context C and public
      key A, with F being 0 for Ed448, 1 for Ed448ph, first split the
      signature into two 57-octet halves.
 Decode the first half as a